Treatment

 Coping with cancer can be difficult.
 There is help and support available.
 Find out about the emotional, physical and practical effects of cancer and how to manage them.

-Researchers around the world are looking into pancreatic cancer and want to find out how its starts, what helps it grow, new tests and treatment.
-Find out more about the research happening.
+Researchers around the world are looking into pancreatic cancer.
+They want to find out how its starts, what helps it grow and new tests and treatments.

 About Cancer generously supported by Dangoor Education since 2010.
 Learn more about Dangoor Education